LiangJiuyang/Sum-of-Exponentials-Approximation/README.md

 [A kernel-independent sum-of-exponentials method, Z. Gao, J. Liang and Z. Xu, J. Sci.
 Comput., 93(2022), Article Number: 40.](https://link.springer.com/article/10.1007/s10915-022-01999-1)

 If you require further information, for example, the SOE approximation for some other kernels which are not include in this repository, please feel free to contact us.
+Either English or Chinese can be used.
 ```
-Email address: liangjiuyang@sjtu.edu.cn, 1270157606gzx@sjtu.edu.cn.
+Email address: 1270157606gzx@sjtu.edu.cn, liangjiuyang@sjtu.edu.cn, xuzl@sjtu.edu.cn.
 ```